 4. Well-Informed Users Are the Best Defense Against Phishing

-When considering a phishing education plan for company employees, cybersecurity professionals say, do not neglect training for executive-level users.
+When considering a phishing education plan for company employees, cybersecurity professionals say not to neglect training for executive-level users.
 Depending on the industry, executives like CEOs can be less tech-savvy than your average intern.
 (Remember the “whaling” section above?)

 5. Beware of the Zombie Phish